thomast1906/Azure-Functions-TableStorage-PowerShell-WordPress-Twitter/README.md

         New-AzureRmADServicePrincipal -ApplicationId $AzureAdApp.ApplicationId | New-AzureRmRoleAssignment -RoleDefinitionName Contributor -ServicePrincipalName $AzureAdApp.ApplicationId.Guid
 ```
-3. Create the Function App and Service plan (Consumption) along with changing the App service to version 1.0 to allow the use of PowerShell to be deployed by a Function
+3. Create the Function App and Service plan (Consumption) with runtime PowerShell
 If you require further Output data from the used api, you can run
 ```powershell
 # Create Function App and change to version 1